LuisJosueSantanaPerez/ticket-system-app/README.md

 The ticket system uses Vue Framework, Vue JS is a progressive Javascript framework for developing user interfaces.
 This framework bases its main core on the view layer with the model-view-controller pattern, allowing to relate the presentation layer with the logical layer of the project in an easy and efficient way.

+**Before you start:**
+If you have not configured the api it is recommended that you go here [Ticket System Api](https://github.com/Darknet17/ticket-system-api "").

 **Installation:**

 1. **Clone the repository:**